 What other drugs will affect gabapentin?

-Taking gabapentin with other drugs that make you sleepy or slow your breathing can worsen these effects.
+Taking this medicine with other drugs that make you sleepy can worsen this effect.
 Ask your doctor before taking gabapentin with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.